Common ICT Programme (N98)

 About CICTP

-Fascinated by the world of infocomm technology (ICT), but still undecided about which course to pursue?
-With the Common ICT Programme (CICTP), you’ll get to explore different disciplines before choosing your own learning pathway.
+Fascinated by infocomm technology (ICT), but still undecided about which course to pursue?
+The Common ICT Programme (CICTP) lets you explore different disciplines before selecting your learning pathway.

 Overview of Your CICTP Journey